Austria's Nowotny supports Hypo bad bank without state guarantees

 The Austrian government wants to decide by the end of March on how to wind down Hypo, which was nationalised after years of breakneck expansion in the Balkans pushed it to the brink of bankruptcy.

-Finance Minister Michael Spindelegger has repeatedly refused to rule out letting the bank go insolvent, or bailing in creditors who include Bavarian state bank BayernLB, a former owner of Hypo.
+Finance Minister Michael Spindelegger has repeatedly refused to rule out letting the bank go insolvent, or bailing in creditors who include Bavarian state bank BayernLB BAYLB.UL, a former owner of Hypo.

 Nowotny said his recommended solution would push state debt to around 80 percent of gross domestic product from currently 74.4 percent, but did not believe this would endanger Austria's credit ratings, as the agencies had already priced this in.